ZB-Displays/l2-ethernet/README.md

 - Only Linux supported and the shared library is only available for x86_64 and aarch64.
 It's very simple to compile the library though (see [buildme.sh](https://github.com/haraldkubota/l2-ethernet/blob/main/lib/src/eth_library/buildme.sh)).
+- 32 bit ARM seems to not work (see [here](https://github.com/haraldkubota/l2-ethernet/issues/1)

 ## Note on libeth.so for Dart exe and aot